Q: How do I register?

-: We have made it easy!
+A: We have made it easy!
 Click here on the Registration tab.
 You will be directed to our registration page.
 Follow the steps to register your dancer and schedule of classes will be listed.
 Note that only the classes that are available in your dancers age group will be eligible to join.
-Dancers registering for the Professional Training Program will be added to a wait list for approval from the director.
-Once approved, a confirmation email will be sent.

 Q. How to pay Tuition?